kenny-zetaris/Documentation/tutorial/Troubleshooting.rst

      eval $(docker-machine env vm)

-We can directly loogin in to dockerhub and pull the images what we want.
+We can directly login in to dockerhub and pull the images what we want.